17. Real-Life Testing

 17. E – Thinning Nib

 “How might a layman thin the material of a nib reliably?”

-This is a difficult enterprise even during manufacturing requiring much skill, big machines and precision.
+This is a difficult enterprise even during manufacturing, requiring much skill, big machines and precision.
 For example, the precision required to control flexibility predictively is below a tenth of a millimetre, demanding a high amount of accuracy.
 Every new batch of material requires new testing and tuning of the machining process.
-Remember, the thickness of the material impacts on the area moment of inertia (responsible for the resistance to bending) by the power of three.
+Remember, the thickness of the material impacts the area moment of inertia (responsible for the resistance to bending) by the power of three.
 During nib manufacturing, the accurate thickness is achieved mostly through roll-forming with the added benefit of work hardening.